GraceMurigi/GraceMurigi/README.md

 ![Image of Nairobi National Park](https://res.cloudinary.com/gracem/image/upload/v1596018452/zebra_kd1ifo.jpg)

--  🔭 I’m currently working on enterprise web solutions at MijiniTech Ltd.
+-  🔭 I’m currently looking for a good job.
-- 🌱 I’m currently learning Flutter.
 - 📫 How to reach me: gracemurigi95@gmail.com
 - ⚡ Fun fact: At Kyamwilu Hill, in the Machakos county of Kenya, water flows uphill and vehicles roll uphill.
 You should see it 😄.